 If you would like to volunteer at the historical Maplelawn Garden, contact us.

 There are no public washrooms at this site.

 Monday to Friday, there is two-hour on-street parking alongside the garden at 529 Richmond Road, except between 3:30 pm and 5:30 pm.
-Saturday and Sunday, there is two-hour on-street parking alongside the garden all day.
+Saturday and Sunday, two-hour on-street parking alongside the garden is available all day.